Danofthepeople/EldarisShared/content/Gods/Primordial/Ruin.md

 Primordial.

 # Divine Domains
-Blood, Death, Hunting, Tempast, War.
+Blood, Death, Hunting, Tempest, War.

 # Avatar
 A knight the size of two men.
 Wearing jagged black plate armor, painted red by the blood of the fallen.
 Wielding blade and brimstone, the knight rides into battle atop a blazing bull.